-There are many places to camp in the Gunnison Valley.
-Some sites are for tent camping; others can accommodate RVs and fifth-wheel trailers.
-It’s important to research camping spots before your trip to avoid surprises (for example, expecting a toilet at camp but finding out that there are none when you arrive).
-We’ve put together this handy guide to help you learn about the different camping options in Gunnison Valley.
-Once you know what type of camping you want to do use the contact information and websites we’ve collected to learn more about specific camping areas and campgrounds.
+Camping is a popular activity here.
+Some sites are for tents; others can accommodate RVs and fifth-wheel trailers.
+Some take reservations, others are first-come, first-served.
+It’s important to research camping spots before your trip to avoid surprises—for example, expecting a toilet at camp but finding out that there are none when you arrive.
+Once you know what type of camping you want to do, use the contact information and websites in this guide to learn more about specific camping areas and campgrounds.

 There are four different types of camping areas in Gunnison Crested Butte — dispersed, designated, developed and private.
 Discover which type is the best fit for you.